ShenaniganDApp/docs/docs/whitepaper.md

 ## **1 Summary**

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;A mobile-frontend service for buying, selling, trading, and gaming provably rare sports trading cards.
-Athletes on Instagram, Twitter, Twitch, Youtube, etc can issue their own series of trading cards to capture their growth as an athlete.
+Athletes on Instagram, Twitter, Twitch, Youtube, etc can issue their own series of trading cards to capture their image and personal growth.
 These cards are secured with blockchain technology and carry provable uniqueness, i.e each card is its own and cannot be replicated.
 Cards can be bought/sold/traded in the Shenanigan app, on OpenSea or anywhere that accepts ERC721 standard NFT tokens.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Shenanigan offers a [LivePeer](https://livepeer.org/) livestream for athletes to promote themselves and their cards.
 Athletes set challenges to complete on stream, and show off their personal growth.
 Users can stake Shenanigan cards against one another on predictions of the results.
-Correct predictions receive the staked cards
+Correct predictions receive the staked cards.

 ## **2 🧐 Market Interest** 🧐

 ### **2.1 Users** 🤳

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Shenanigan will begin with the individual first.
 With all the social media available today, a new sense of individuality has risen in the public sphere.
 Celebrities are made overnight for reasons not many can explain and/or comprehend.
 People enjoy watching other people live their lives.
 Recently, live streaming has grown in popularity with the advent of Twitch, Instagram, Facebook, and Twitter.
-The live stream brings a new sense of involvement with the individual and the audience, where a direct feedback loop can be established as the streamer grows and the community grows with them. _Motivation?_
+The live stream brings a new sense of involvement with the individual and the audience, where a direct feedback loop can be established as the streamer grows and the community grows with them.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The livestream services that were previously listed have moved as much joy as they have revenue through the system, however, these services are not without flaws.
 A fundamental flaw being the 1% problem, which states 1% of streamers on a platform will make 50% of the revenue.
 The 1% problem results naturally from Web2 platforms’ primary source of revenue, donations and ads.
 These revenue streams sum up to a single point of failure, the viewers.
 Reliance on viewer totals makes a hostile environment where most streamers scrounge at the bottom with little to nothing.
 Shenanigan wants to alleviate this harsh paradigm by adding more revenue streams that will not directly correlate with viewer numbers.